I know. It’s long hours and stress. Every single blog says that.

-Those graduated from Harvard and the like have more doors opening for them.
+Those who graduated from Harvard and the like have more doors opening for them.
 If they don’t mind the intensity, investment banks offer the same thing, with more money and glamour.
 Also, with a great brand name on the resume and more importantly a good network developed during the college days, they tend to have more opportunities that lure them away from tedious task a junior accountant is responsible for.
-Be it cool start ups or a high profile position in a family’s business, they don’t stay long.
+Be it cool start-ups or a high-profile position in a family’s business, they don’t stay long.

 The main takeaway is that we shouldn’t focus on long hours and stress as the primary reason of not taking the Big 4 route.
 If you want to reach for the star within big four, harsh environment will only make you stronger.

-The reason of people quitting early is that they are disillusioned, or lose interest in the job.
+The reason people quit early is that they are disillusioned, or lose interest in the job.
 Creative people could get incredibly bored, all-out extroverts may get into trouble, entrepreneurs can’t stand the hierarchy, and ivy leaguers may have other interesting opportunities waiting for them.

 Having said that, it’s totally fine that you plan only to stay in Big 4 for a few years.
 The firms expect a lot of exits anyway as there aren’t enough positions at the top.
 As long as you get the most out of it as much as you can, it can still be an invaluable experience and the network you’ve built will benefit you for the rest of your career.

 For Your Further Reading